AI Coding Agents: The Verification Loop

 • thin error handling

-• "looks right" code that is hard to operate
+• code that looks fine in review but is hard to operate

 PR gate that keeps quality up